 How to check which authentication strength was enforced during sign-in

-Use the Sign-ins log to find additional information about the sign-in:
+Use the Sign-ins log to find more information about the sign-in:

-Under the Authentication details tab, the Requirement column shows the name of the authentication strengths policy.
+Under the Authentication details tab, the Requirement column shows the name of the authentication strength policy.

 Under the Conditional Access tab, you can see which Conditional Access policy was applied.
 Click the name of the policy, and look for Grant controls to see the authentication strength that was enforced.

-An admin can restrict access to specific security keys.
+An Authentication Policy Administrator can restrict access to specific security keys.
 When a user tries to sign in by using a key they can't use, this You can't get there from here message appears.
 The user has to restart the session, and sign-in with a different FIDO2 security key.

 A user can't register a new method during sign-in

 Some methods can't be registered during sign-in, or they need more setup beyond the combined registration.
-For more information, see Registering authentication methods.
+For more information, see Register passwordless authentication methods.